-Greg Hinze serves as Sam Houston's associate athletic director for internal operations.
+Greg Hinze serves as Sam Houston's senior associate athletic director for internal operations.

-He oversees compliance, internal and game operations, major facility programs, NCAA and Southland Conference playoffs and NCAA APR for the department.
+He oversees internal and game operations, major facility programs and NCAA and Southland Conference playoffs for the department.

 Hinze is in his second stint on the Bearkat athletic staff.
 He first came to Sam Houston has head track and field coach, serving five seasons from 1998-99 to 2002-03.
 He left coaching to become SHSU's assistant athletic director for marketing and operations.